HMVL-net/pdf-analyzer/README.md

 # PDF Analyzer

+⚠️ **Note: This is a Work in Progress (WIP).** Errors may occur, and features are subject to change.
+Use at your own discretion.

 **PDF Analyzer** is an interactive command-line tool that leverages Google Gemini's generative AI to extract and analyze content from PDF documents.
 The tool supports extracting text and images, summarizing content, performing deep analysis (including code snippet extraction, table extraction, document structure analysis, and more), and even providing real-time progress updates—all in a single-file script.

 ## Features